anomitaghosh/anomitaghosh.github.io/README.md

 ### I am a PhD Candidate in Economics at the University of Illinois, Urbana-Champaign.
 My primary research interests are in Labor Economics, Public Economics, Applied Econometrics.
-Specifically, I study whether public policies can improve the functioning of labor markets, and their impact on health and racial inequities.
+Specifically, my research focuses on immigration policy, non-wage benefits policy and migration flows, health care sector strikes, social networks and policies to promote racial equity among medical trainees.

 <br>